 What this means is that your sales pitch can be used for way more than just door-to-door sales.
 Fragments and versions of it can be included in most of your marketing materials.

-For example, these are just a few ways to use sales pitches in your online business:
+For example, these are just a few ways to use what you write for your sales pitch across your online business:

 This course targets “young adults who are moving to the United States—particularly New York City—from another country because of a new job.
 They are excited but also stressed out about changing their entire lives by moving to a new city.”

-Sidenote: to learn more about naming your online course and identifying a target audience, check out this post: How to Give Your Course a Name that Sells.
+(To learn more about naming your online course and identifying a target audience, check out this post)

 Step #1: Identify the need

-One of my favorite examples of this concept in the real world comes from one of iPhone’s most successful ad campaigns:
+One great example of this concept in the real world comes from one of iPhone’s most successful ad campaigns:

-In these ads, Apple says nothing about the camera on the iPhone, there are no technical specifications, there isn’t even an image of the phone itself.
-That’s because they understand that their customers don’t aspire to own a fancy camera, what they really want is to take beautiful pictures—so the ads just show amazing photographs taken with an iPhone camera.
+In these ads, Apple says nothing about the camera on the iPhone.
+There are no technical specifications.
+There isn’t even an image of the phone itself.
+That’s because they understand that their customers don’t aspire to own a fancy camera.
+W they really want is to take beautiful pictures—so the ads just show amazing photographs taken with an iPhone camera.

 See how starting with a need allows them to craft a more powerful message?